zacharski/esp8266book/experiment2.md

 Next, login to [myresnet.com](http://myresnet.com) and add a device (your Feather board) by entering in the Mac address.

-### Step 2 - get an Adafruit IO account and set up a dashboard
+￼Step 2 - get an Adafruit IO account and set up a dashboard

 For this step, follow the [Adafruit IO Setup instructions](https://learn.adafruit.com/adafruit-io-basics-digital-input/adafruit-io-setup).
 Once you finish with that page **do not** continue to the wiring the circuit page.

 ### Step 3 - the hardware setup